talhanai/kaldi-diar-latte/README.md

 NOTE2: The lextool will append numbers to words with multiple pronunications (`hello HH EH L OW; hello(1) HH AH L OW`), remove the number(s) `(1)` because it will not match the word(s) in your language model causing problems for kaldi to compile the information.
 It will look like this: `hello HH EH L OW; hello HH AH L OW`

+Now you will need to build your other lexicon related files.

 ## 5. Build your own acoustic model.
 I used one of Kaldi's standard recipes to train a DNN acoustic model.
 - Specifically the TEDLIUM s5 recipe: https://github.com/kaldi-asr/kaldi/tree/master/egs/tedlium/s5